Introduction

 Step 13: Submitting Your Final Thesis or Portfolio

-Submitting a hardbound thesis/portfolio
+Submitting an electronic thesis/portfolio

 Uploading electronic thesis/portfolio to Pure